 We encourage you to create a similar program for your dealership.
 While a customer loyalty program may not be right for every dealer, it is a program that …Read More

 In your dealership, do you track your Recovery and Efficiency Rates?
 If you are like some of our dealers, you are on the fence about putting in the work to pull these numbers together, but if you are willing to take the time, these numbers will give you great insight into how to get your shop performing at a higher, more profitable level.

 The Efficiency Rate is the time that the tech is clocked into the work order vs. the time that you bill the customer for that work order.
 Top technicians strive to have an efficiency rate of 126% (or …Read More

 Triaging is vital to keeping our shops moving and our techs efficient.
-For many of you, season has begun and it is important to review the basics of the triaging process.
 The triaging process happens after the equipment has been checked into the dealership, the work order has been filled out and hopefully signed by the customer, and a red ribbon has been attached to show the equipment has just been checked in.

 At 10:30 a.m. and 3:30 p.m., the service coordinator will go to the service manager or service writer, take the clipboards and begin sorting out the equipment based upon the work orders on each tech’s clipboard.
 As an example, if the service coordinator took my clipboard and …Read More